wprashed/tracepilot/docs/installation.md

 1. Log in to your WordPress admin dashboard
 2. Navigate to **Plugins > Add New**
 3. Click the **Upload Plugin** button at the top of the page
-4. Click **Choose File** and select the `tracepilot-for-wordpress.zip` file
+4. Click **Choose File** and select the plugin ZIP file
 5. Click **Install Now**
 6. After installation completes, click **Activate Plugin**

 ### Method 2: Install via FTP

-1. Extract the `tracepilot-for-wordpress.zip` file on your computer
+1. Extract the plugin ZIP file on your computer
 2. Connect to your website using an FTP client
 3. Navigate to the `/wp-content/plugins/` directory
-4. Upload the `tracepilot-for-wordpress` folder to this directory
+4. Upload the plugin folder to this directory
 5. Log in to your WordPress admin dashboard
 6. Navigate to **Plugins**
 7. Find "TracePilot for WordPress" and click **Activate**